 Working with Independent Contractors in California

-Below, we’ll answer all of your questions about working with independent contractors.
+Below, we’ll answer all your questions about working with independent contractors.

 Do California Laws Apply to Out-of-State Independent Contractors?

 The classification of workers affects small business owners around the world.
-If you are operating a business in California using independent contractors who are living and working in other states, classification is an issue that you must consider.
+If you are operating a business in California using independent contractors living and working in other states, classification is an issue you must consider.